AlbertXDing/cse15l-lab-reports/lab1/lab-report-1.md

 **Remotely Connecting**

 - Find your [account information](https://sdacs.ucsd.edu/~icc/index.php).
 Enter your current UCSD username and student ID in the "Account Lookup" section.
-After submission, look for the account that starts with "cs15lwi22".
+After submission, look for the account that starts with `cs15lwi22`.
 This is your CSE 15l specific account.

-- Open a terminal window in VS Code(Terminal button on the top of the screen -> New Terminal) and type the command:
+- Open a terminal window in VS Code(Terminal button on the top of the screen -> New Terminal) and type the command(notice ... are the letters in your account):

 `$ ssh cs15wi22…@ieng6.ucsd.edu`
-(... are the letters in your account)

 - A message will be displayed.
 Type `yes` and press enter.